 When first added, the stack contains a single entry, Histogram, which plots a simple histogram.
 The colour is by default determined by the setting in the Subsets tab.
 This may be all you need, but if you want to use other histogram-like plots such as Kernel Density Estimates, you can add new forms to the stack using items in the popup menu from the Forms button above the stack.
-You can remove a form by selecting it and using the \mathbf{Remove} (\blacksquare) item in the same menu.
+You can remove a form by selecting it and using the Remove (🚔) item in the same menu.
 You can also activate/deactivate entries in the stack with the checkbox and move them up and down with the drag handle as usual.
-The available forms are currently of a Kernel Density Estimate: KDE, KNN, Densogram; and Gaussian, which effectively plots a Gaussian best fit to a histogram.
+The available forms are currently Histogram; some variants on the idea

+KNN, of a Kernel Density Estimate: Densogram; and KDE. effectively plots a Gaussian best fit to a histogram.